meyer-lab/gc-cytokines/Manuscript/Text/04_Methods.md

 Free receptors and complexes were measured in units of number per cell and soluble ligands were measured in units of concentration (nM).
 Due to these unit choices for our species, the rate constants for ligand binding to a free receptors had units of nM^-1^ min^-1^, rate constants for the forward dimerization of free receptor to complex had units of cell min^-1^ number^-1^.
 Dissociation rates had units of min^-1^.
 All ligand-receptor binding processes had an assumed forward rate (k~bnd~) of 10^7^ M^-1^ sec^-1^.
 All forward dimerization reaction rates were assumed to be identical, represented by k~fwd~.
 Reverse reaction rates were unique.
 Experimentally-derived affinities of 1.0 [@Gonnordeaal1253], 59 [@Walsh_IL7_2012], 0.1 [@Renauld5690], and 0.07 nM [@Gonnordeaal1253] were used for IL-4, -7, -9, and -21 binding to their cognate private receptors, respectively.
 IL-2 and -15 were assumed to have affinities of 10 nM and 0.065 nM for their respective α-chains [@Rickert_receptor_const; @Mortier20012006; @DUBOIS2002537], and affinities of 144 nM and 438 nM for their respective β-chains [@Rickert_receptor_const].
 Rates k~5~, k~10~, and k~11~ were set to their experimentally-determined dissassociation constants of 1.5, 12, and 63 nM [@Rickert_receptor_const].

 Initial values were calculated by assuming steady-state in the absence of ligand.
 Differential equation solving was performed using the SUNDIALS solvers in C++, with a Python interface for all other code [@hindmarsh2005sundials].
 Model sensitivities were calculated using the adjoint solution [@CAO2002171].
 Calculating the adjoint requires the partial derivatives of the differential equations both with respect to the species and unknown parameters.
 Constructing these can be tedious and error-prone.
 Therefore, we calculated these algorithmically using forward-pass autodifferentiation implemented in Adept-2 [@hogan_robin_j_2017].
 A model and sensitivities tolerance of 10^-9^ and 10^-3^, respectively, were used throughout.
-We used unit tests for conservation of mass, equilibrium, and detailed balance to help ensure model correctness.
+We used unit tests for conservation of mass, equilibrium, and detailed balance to ensure model correctness.

 ### Model fitting